-If a person who previously had Covid-19 (confirmed by a PCR test) is identified as a close contact within 90 days of their positive test result, the person does not need to quarantine but has to monitor for symptoms from their exposure date.
-If symptoms develop during the 14 days, they have to isolate and get tested.
-If the close contact occurs after the 90 days, outside of class, the person must quarantine for 10 days.
+If a person who previously had Covid-19 (confirmed by a PCR test) is identified as a close contact within 90 days of their positive test result, the person does not need to quarantine but should monitor for symptoms from their exposure date.
+If symptoms develop during the 14 days, they must isolate and get tested.
+The school accepts a rapid test if the individual is exhibiting symptoms.
+If the close contact occurs after the 90 days outside of class, an unvaccinated person must quarantine for 10 days.

 Individuals are considered fully vaccinated two weeks after their final dose.
 Those individuals do not need to quarantine when identified as a close contact as long as they remain asymptomatic.
-If symptoms develop during the 14 days from exposure, they have to isolate and get tested.
+If symptoms develop during the 14 days from exposure, they must isolate and get tested.